postfinance/citrusframework-intellij-plugin/README.md

 <!-- Plugin description -->

-This Fancy IntelliJ Platform Plugin is going to be your implementation of the brilliant ideas that you have.
+This is an IntelliJ plugin, that lets you run and debug XML Citrus Tests with one click.

 This specific section is a source for the [plugin.xml](/src/main/resources/META-INF/plugin.xml) file which will be extracted by the [Gradle](/build.gradle.kts) during the build process.